kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 This is a convenience recipe for importing Sentinel 1 data in particular;
-**currently only GRD product types are supported**, and only geo-referenced tiff files.
+**currently only GRD/SLC product types are supported**, and only geo-referenced tiff files.
 Below is an example:

 .. code-block:: json